 The classification of the Substation as a water dependent use has important implications for the permitting requirements for the Substation.
 A WDU designation may result in the exemption of a facility located in tidelands from MEPA review thresholds.
-If the Substation were to be determined to be a non-water-dependent use, Eversource would need to file an Environmental Notification Form and potentially an EIR with MEPA before MassDEP could issue a Chapter 91 License.
+If the Substation were to be determined to be a non-water-dependent use, Eversource would need to file an Environmental

+Notification Form and potentially an EIR with MEPA119 before MassDEP could issue a Chapter 91 License.
 301 CMR 11.03 (a)(5) and/or (b)(5).
-In turn, the project proponent's application to MEPA could be subject to the new EJ regulations and protocols now in effect including the enhanced public involvement and analysis requirements, and an assessment of the existing "unfair or inequitable environmental burden" in the EJ community.
-However, the Substation project is exempt from MEPA review because no MEPA review thresholds are triggered (Tr.
+In turn, the project proponent's application to MEPA could be subject to the new EJ regulations and protocols now in effect including the enhanced public involvement and analysis requirements, and an assessment of the existing "unfair or inequitable environmental burden" in the EJ community.120 However, the Substation project is exempt from MEPA review because no MEPA review thresholds are triggered (Tr.
 6, at 1134).

 See 301 CMR 11.03(3)(a)5 and 11.03(3)(b)5.

 The Draft License states that "the license is granted to install and maintain an electric substation ancillary to the existing water-dependent industrial infrastructure crossing facility (Chelsea Creek Crossing) located at the project site" (Exh.
 EV-1, att.
 11, at 9).
-The Draft License makes clear that MassDEP found the Substation to be ancillary to an existing industrial infrastructure crossing facility which is a water-dependent use.
+121 The Draft License makes clear that MassDEP found the Substation to be ancillary to an existing industrial infrastructure crossing facility which is a water-dependent use.

 MassDEP provided guidance on the application of its regulations in determining that the Company's application for a waterways license should be reviewed as a water-dependent use.
-Pursuant to 310 CMR 9.02, an Infrastructure Crossing Facility includes "ancillary facilities" and means any infrastructure facility which is a bridge, tunnel, pipeline, aqueduct, conduit, cable, or wire, including associated piers, bulkheads, culverts, or other vertical support structures, which is located over or under the water and which connects existing or new infrastructure facilities located on the opposite banks of the waterway. : Any structure which is
+Pursuant to 310 CMR 9.02, an Infrastructure Crossing Facility includes "ancillary facilities" and means any infrastructure facility which is a bridge, tunnel, pipeline, aqueduct, conduit, cable, or wire, including associated piers, bulkheads, culverts, or other vertical support structures, which is located over or under the water and which connects existing or new infrastructure facilities located on the opposite banks of the waterway.
+Any structure which is operationally related to such crossing facility and requires an adjacent location shall be considered an ancillary facility thereto.
+Such ancillary facilities generally include, but are not limited to, power transmission substations, gas meter stations, sewage headworks and pumping facilities, toll booths, tunnel ventilation buildings, drainage structures, and approaches, ramps, and interchanges which connect bridges or tunnels to adjacent highways or railroads.
+310 CMR 9.02.

-&lt;sup>120 The MEPA regulations require a proposed project to file an ENF if a proposed project involves a new, expanded or existing unlicensed non-water dependent use of waterways or tidelands, provided a Chapter 91 license is required.
-See 301 CMR 11.03(3)(a)5. and (3)(b)5.
+The MEPA regulations require a proposed project to file an ENF if a proposed project involves a new, expanded or existing unlicensed non-water dependent use of waterways or tidelands, provided a Chapter 91 license is required.
+See 301 CMR 11.03(3)(a)5 and (3)(b)5.

-&lt;sup>121 See discussion of MEPA protocols in environmental justice section, Section III.F.2.b.
+See discussion of MEPA protocols in environmental justice section, Section III.F.2.b.

-&lt;sup>122 Notably, the definition of "ancillary" provided in the regulations expressly includes "power transmission substations" as a primary example of facilities that are functionally connected to the operation of the infrastructure crossing facility.
+Notably, the definition of "ancillary" provided in the regulations expressly includes "power transmission substations" as a primary example of facilities that are functionally connected to the operation of the infrastructure crossing facility.
 310 CMR 9.02.